 How many days should I spend in Morocco?

 Plan at least 7-10 days for a first visit to Morocco.
-This allows time for Marrakech (3-4 days), a desert tour (2-3 days), and one additional destination like Essaouira or Atlas Mountains (1-2 days).
+This allows time for Marrakech (3-4 days), a desert tour (2-3 days), and one additional destination like Essaouira or the Atlas Mountains (1-2 days).
 Two weeks allows for a more comprehensive trip including multiple cities and regions.

 Do I need to book accommodations in advance?

 Yes, book 2-4 weeks in advance for spring (March-May) and major holidays (Easter, Christmas/New Year, Eid holidays).
 Fall and winter allow more flexibility, though booking a week ahead is still recommended for best riad selection.
-Always book airport transfers in advance regardless of season.

 What should I pack for Morocco?